-Analysis of the process of localization of fertilin to the sperm posterior head plasma membrane domain during sperm maturation in the epididymis
+Analysis of the process of localization of fertilin to the sperm posterior head plasma membrane domain during sperm maturation in the epididymis (PDF)

 Hunnicutt,Gary R.; Koppel,Dennis E.; Myles,Diane G.